How To Groom an Old Cat With Matted Cat Hair

 5. Sometimes simply pulling the knotted fur apart carefully with your fingers will free the mat.
 If that doesn’t work, a professional groomer should be sought.
 Mats that are close to the skin must be shaved off with cat-appropriate clippers used by someone familiar with the practice.
 It’s very easy to cut a cat, and a small nick could turn into a big problem fast.

 When deciding where to groom your cat, choose a spot that’s comfortable for both of you.
 I like to place a rubber-backed carpeted bath mat on top of the washer or dryer.
 It’s the perfect height and the cats feel content on the soft, secure surface.
 (Just make sure the machines aren’t running!)
 The environment should be calm and quiet.
-Keep plenty of your kitty’s favorite cat treats on hand, and provide them often to distract and create a positive association with “beauty time.”
+Keep plenty of your kitty’s favorite cat treats on hand and provide them often to distract and create a positive association with “beauty time.”

-Any physical or behavioral changes should be reported to your cat’s veterinarian right away, including changes in autogrooming.
+Any physical or behavioral changes should be reported to your cat’s veterinarian right away, including changes in self-grooming.
 Once the underlying cause is determined, you can address any increase in matted cat hair with regular grooming sessions.
 Besides keeping your kitty healthy and comfortable, they’re also a great way to spend time with your cat and a great bonding opportunity.
 After all, every moment we get to spend with our senior cats is a precious one.

 Share: